gf13579/aws-replay-hec-data/README.md

 ---
 ## Future improvements

-Batching events into larger payloads for the POST to HEC - rather than one event per POST - will greatly increase performance and should be fairly easy to implement
+Batching events into larger payloads for the POST to HEC - rather than one event per POST - will greatly increase performance and should be fairly easy to implement.

 ---
 ## Support